SpongeBob's Atlantis SquarePantis (video game): Plot

 After repairing the bus and arriving at Atlantis, the group is greeted by the Lord Royal Highness (or LRH).
-LRH gives them a tour around the Atlantean palace, in which they had to avoid traps that were set around Atlantis for some reason.
-Mr. Krabs begins to collect some treasure to take with him with some help from Sandy and her bubble catching gun.
+LRH gives them a tour around the Atlantean palace, during which they have to avoid traps that were set around Atlantis for some reason.
+Mr. Krabs begins to collect some treasure to take with him with some help from Sandy and her bubble-catching gun.
 Squidward poses for the artists in the art studio.
 Unbeknownst to them, Plankton hid in the Atlantis bus compartment on the way here.
-He plans to use the Atlantean weapons, the most advanced of all time, to destroy SpongeBob and his friends, and take over the world.
+He plans to use the Atlantean weapons, the most advanced of all time, to destroy SpongeBob and his friends and take over the world.
 After getting out of the bus, he sneaks around Atlantis and makes his way to the weapon room.

-While taking pictures of attractions (also taking down tourists and Atlantean guards blocking the way), Patrick accidentally destroys the oldest living bubble and tell the truth to LRH, who shows them the real bubble.
+While taking pictures of attractions (dealing with tourists and Atlantean guards blocking the way), Patrick accidentally destroys the oldest living bubble.
+He tells the truth to LRH, who shows them the real bubble.
 Squidward reminds them that the bubble that Patrick destroyed was a prop for tourists.
 Patrick again accidentally pops it for real, angering LRH.
 The group make a run for it, in which they must evade Atlantean forces while searching for paper clips to unlock doors.
 Later, Sandy uses Squidward as a gun to take down the soldiers.
 Plankton rampages around the city in his tank just like in the beginning and confronts the gang, ending the flashback.
 He fires his weapon, but is shocked to see it shoots ice cream.
-LRH captures Plankton, believing he is a talking speck, and displays him as a replacement for the recently destroyed bubble and as a replacement to the national treasure of Atlantis.
+LRH captures Plankton, believing he is a talking speck, and displays him as both a replacement for the recently destroyed bubble and the national treasure of Atlantis.
 He then orders one of his soldiers to get rid of the amulet so that the troublemakers can't return.
 The soldier makes his way across Atlantis to the dumpster and tosses the amulet into it.
 The gang then heads home back to Bikini Bottom on board the bus.